vrcAlbert/documentation-api/source/javascript/$container/nosOnShow.rst

 .. js:function:: nosOnShow.one(callback)

-	Bind a function which will be called just at the first display.
+	Binds a callback function which will be called only the one time (at the first display).

 	:param function callback: A callback function.